Timothy Insoll: Research

-Insoll’s initial archaeological research was completed for an undergraduate dissertation on Chinese ceramics collected during surveys in Ras Mkumbuu and Mtambwe Mkuu, Pemba Island, Tanzania.
+Insoll's initial archaeological research was completed for an undergraduate dissertation on Chinese ceramics collected during surveys in Ras Mkumbuu and Mtambwe Mkuu, Pemba Island, Tanzania.
 This examined the typology, chronology, distribution and use of these ceramics within the context of western Indian Ocean trade.

-From 1992 to 1993 Insoll completed his PhD on trans-Saharan trade and Islamisation in the city of Gao and its surrounding region in eastern Mali, research that was continued in 1996 as part of a post-doctoral fellowship.
-This was instrumental in providing archaeological confirmation for the pre-Islamic occupation of the city and contributing to the dismantling of the ‘Arab stimulus’ hypothesis where indicators of complexity were thought to be externally derived.
+From 1992 to 1995 Insoll completed his PhD on trans-Saharan trade and Islamisation in the city of Gao and its surrounding region in eastern Mali, research that was continued in 1996 as part of a post-doctoral fellowship.
+This provided archaeological confirmation for the pre-Islamic occupation of the city and contributed to the dismantling of the ‘Arab stimulus’ hypothesis where indicators of complexity were thought to be externally derived.
 Instead, long-distance trans-Saharan trade networks were found to have been added onto earlier regional ones.
 Islam was adopted within an indigenous context and due to an Islamisation process staggered over several centuries.
 The discovery of a cache of approximately 70 hippopotamus tusks suggested elephant ivory was not the sole source of ivory used in the medieval Islamic world.
 Source analysis (LA-ICP-MS) of gold indicated that coins being minted by the Almoravid dynasty in North Africa were struck from the same West African gold.
 Subsequent similar source analysis of carnelian beads, the first in-depth study to be completed on this material using Laser Ablation Inductively coupled Mass Spectrometry, indicated that some were probably of Indian origin, and others of West African provenance.
 An extensive survey of carnelian sources was completed in Gujarat (2000) in partnership with Prof. Kuldeep Bhan of MS University, Vadodara, to facilitate this analysis.
 The results of the Gao research were published in two monographs, many other publications, and presented in an exhibition, Medieval Trading Cities of the Niger: Gao and Timbuktu, in the John Addis Gallery at the British Museum (1998–1999), and subsequently formed part of the permanent display in the Musée Nationale, Bamako, Mali.